shamansir/node-elm-repl/README.md

   ] }
 ```

-And, the grammar for the `.elmi` files [is just lying here](https://github.com/shamansir/node-elm-repl/blob/master/elmi.grammar), in case you need it.
-Though it is for [Synalize it!](https://www.synalysis.net/) and it is XML.
-Sorry.
-I need to make a PEG Grammar out of it, sometimes...
-Oh, totally forgot, but I also have [JS binary grammar here](https://github.com/shamansir/node-elm-repl/blob/master/src/parser.js), may be it more friendly and may also help you in `.elmi` investigations.
+And, the JS grammar for the `.elmi` files [is just lying here](https://github.com/shamansir/node-elm-repl/blob/master/src/parser.js), in case you need it separately.
+And [the XML version](https://github.com/shamansir/node-elm-repl/blob/master/elmi.grammar) for [Synalize it!](https://www.synalysis.net/).

 # Installation